-The Target series of the last few years has been a definite departure.
-These works addresses the personal and public impact of gun violence that has become an undesirable societal constant for our nation.
-We collectively forget the impact of each personal loss as the as the epidemic spreads.
-These random violent acts aimed at our schools, theaters, nightclubs, concerts, churches and countless individuals wears on our corporate psyche.
+The Target series was a definite departure from my usual work.
+These paintings address the personal and public impact of gun violence that has become an undesirable societal constant for our nation.
+Our collective conscience is numbed to the impact of each personal loss as this epidemic continues, with paralyzing effects on reform.
+The random violent acts aimed at our schools, theaters, nightclubs, concerts, churches and countless individuals wears on our corporate psyche.